yuhuman/wallaroo/book/appendix/virtualenv.md

   --ponynoblock
 ```

 Please be aware that you'll still need to setup a source and sink as well.
 We include a toolkit named Giles to assist in this.
-To learn more you can look at [Giles Receiver](/book/wallaroo-tools/giles-receiver.md) and [Giles Sender](/book/wallaroo-tools/giles-sender.md) for more detailed instructions on building and running Giles.
+To learn more you can look at [data receiver](/book/wallaroo-tools/giles-receiver.md) and [Giles Sender](/book/wallaroo-tools/giles-sender.md) for more detailed instructions on building and running Giles.

 To run a sink for our example with Giles, run